Why some workouts are just better than others (for stressed-out superwomen)

 In deciding the best kind of movement for you, you need to consider two things:

 For stressed out superwomen, easy movement is key, while intense cardio will often make you feel worse.
 Strength training could be part of your plan, too.
-In fact, I’d suggest your goal would be to recover your energy enough so that you can work strength training into your routine with no problems.
+In fact, for many women, the goal would be to recover your energy enough so that you can work strength training into your routine with no problems.

 But as with all things health and wellness, it’s important to be self-aware and track how changes in the type, frequency, and intensity of exercise are making you feel, and to what extent they’re bringing you closer to your goals.
-This is one of the big things I guide my clients to do in THRIVE.
+That’s how you figure out what kind of exercise is best for you.
+And it’s something I guide my clients through in THRIVE.

 In THRIVE, we’ll start off by creating a personalized action plan aligned to your specific starting point and your goals.
 Any confusion you have about what to do for exercise or how to work it into your schedule will be cleared up real quick.